starship/starship/docs/config/README.md

 ## Kubernetes

-Displays the current Kubernetes context name and, if set, the namespace from the kubeconfig file.
-The namespace needs to be set in the kubeconfig file, this can be done via `kubectl config set-context starship-cluster --namespace astronaut`.
-If the `$KUBECONFIG` env var is set the module will use that if not it will use the `~/.kube/config`.
+Displays the current Kubernetes context name and/or the namespace - from the kubeconfig file (file pointed by `$KUBECONFIG` env var, or `~/.kube/config` by default).

+Module output depends whether Kubernetes namespace is configured for current context (this can be done via `kubectl config set-context starship-cluster --namespace astronaut`):

+- when namespace isn't configured, module simply shows the context name
+- when namespace is configured, module by default shows `context (namespace)`, but this can be configured by `show_…` settings.

 ::: tip